No3371/TLD-NotSoSilly/README.md

 - It's a good idea to **immediately** press Retrieve when you when the gear rolls to somewhere out of reach, like somewhere blocked by unbreakble objects.
 You could lose the gear for good.

-- Some items just won't work because how it's structured, like bedrolls, they have 2 modes: dropped/placed.
+- Some gears just won't work because how it's structured, like bedrolls, they have 2 modes: dropped/placed.
 These kinds of gears are hard to handle, so they are skipped.

 - The mod temporarily enables collision between gears for about 10 seconds after you placed a gear.
 So gears you placed will actually collide and pile up.

 - The gears will be teleported back to you if they are too far (10m) after 10 seconds, it doesn't matter if it falls out of the world.
 Toggle off NotSoSilly (Default: O) before you are going to leave your newly placed gear immediately.

+- The mod only enables collision.
+Some gears may have a different, usually bigger collider than how it looks, these gears usually have a simple box shape collider.

 # Installation
 - Drop into `../Mods/`